klee/klee.github.io/tutorials/testing-regex.md

 From within the `examples/regexp` directory:

 {% highlight bash %}
-$ clang -I ../../include -emit-llvm -c -g -O1 -Xclang -disable-llvm-passes Regexp.c
+$ clang -I ../../include -emit-llvm -c -g -O0 -Xclang -disable-O0-optnone Regexp.c
 {% endhighlight %}

 which should create a Regexp.bc file in LLVM bitcode format.
 The `-I` argument